Percent to Fraction Calculator

 Algorithm 2

-The idea behind the second algorithm is the same since we need to perform equivalent mathematical operations to get the same answer, regardless of which solution algorithm we choose.
-The choice of an algorithm is a question of personal preference.
+The concept behind the second algorithm is essentially the same.
+Since we are performing equivalent mathematical operations, we will arrive at the identical answer regardless of the chosen method.
+Selecting an algorithm is simply a matter of personal preference.
 The calculator on this page uses (and demonstrates) Algorithm 2.
-To use this algorithm, follow the steps below:
+To use this method, follow the steps below:

 Example 3